docsforadobe/illustrator-scripting-guide/docs/scriptingApplescript/objectReferences.md

 path item 1 of layer 2 of document 1
 ```

-An object’s index position may change when other objects are created or deleted.
+An object's index position may change when other objects are created or deleted.
 For example, when a new path item is created on `layer 2`, the new path item becomes `path item 1 of layer 2 of document 1`.

 This new object displaces the original path item, forcing the original to index position 2; therefore, any references made to `path item 1 of layer 2 of document 1` refer to the new object.
 This method of applying index numbers assures that lowest index number refers to the object that was worked on most recently.